 - You can use an unordered list tag (<ul>) to create a list of items in no particular order.
 An unordered list outlines individual list items with a bullet point.

-- Ordered lists (<ol>) are like unordered lists, except that each list item is numbered.
-They are useful when you need to list different steps in a process or rank items for first to last.
+Ordered lists (<ol>) are like unordered lists, except that each list item is numbered.
+They are useful when you need to list different steps in a process or rank items from first to last.

 - The <head> element contains the metadata for a web page.
 Metadata is information about the page that isn’t displayed directly on the web page.
 Unlike the information inside of the <body> tag, the metadata in the head is information about the page itself.